RuedigerVoigt/exoskeleton/documentation/handling-pages.md

 The Queue is the central concept behind exoskeleton.
 With the exception of `return_page_code()` for throwaway information, you always add tasks to the queue.

-With the `process_queue()` command you tell exoskeleton to work through that queue.
-It tries to work on tasks in the order they were added.
+**With the `process_queue()` command you tell exoskeleton to work through the queue.** It tries to work on tasks in the order they were added (FiFo).
 However, if a server does not respond or throws an error, it automatically picks another task and retries that failed one later.